Applications for the 2025-2026 Research Scholar Initiative (RSI) cycle are now open! The deadline to apply is February 1, 2025, at 11:59 p.m.

 The program is meant to build skills that will enhance your competitiveness in applying to top PhD programs in your field.
 Scholars will be paired with a faculty mentor and work as a research assistant, and some will also enroll in courses.

-In addition to working as a research assistant and potentially enrolling in courses, life science and SEAS scholars meet as a group once a week for paper reading sessions, meet-the-professor events, and other skill-building workshops.
+In addition to working as a research assistant and potentially enrolling in courses, life science and SEAS scholars meet as a group once a week for paper-reading sessions, meet-the-professor events, and other skill-building workshops.
 Economics scholars typically join one of the many weekly workshops put on by the Department of Economics.
 Classics scholars can join workshops and lectures run by the department.
 Classics students enroll in four courses per semester, typically combining language work and research.
 One of the courses is expected to be a reading and research class leading to the preparation of a research paper that can be submitted as a writing sample at the time of graduate applications.

-There will also be social activities to periodically bring the group together.
+There will also be social activities periodically to bring the group together.

 Other questions?